Serdar Geldiýew: Club career

+Serdar Geldiýew began his career in 2005 at the Ashgabat-based FC HTTU.
+Over the years, he played for Turkmen clubs such as FC Ashgabat, FC Balkan, FC Altyn Asyr, and FC Ahal.

 In 2020 he moved to the championship of Malaysia.
 This is his first foreign club in his career.
 In 2020 he moved to the championship of Malaysia.
 This is his first foreign club in his career.
 On 1 March 2020, Geldiyev made his debut in the 2020 Malaysia Super League in a 0–0 draw against Sabah FA.

 In March 2021, Serdar Geldiýew signed a deal at his former club FC Ahal.

 International career

 He played for the Olympic team of Turkmenistan at the Asian Games 2010 in Guangzhou.

 Geldiýew made his debut for the Turkmenistan senior national team in 2008, friendly match against Oman.

+Coaching career

+After finishing his playing career, he became a football coach.
+A holder of a AFC PRO-level coaching license, he managed the FC Ahal in 2023, leading the team to compete in the group stage of the 2023 AFC Champions League.

+Football administration

+In December 2024 he was appointed as General Secretary at the Football Federation of Turkmenistan.

 Personal life

+Son of Turkmen football coach Orazmuhammed Geldiyev.
+Younger brother, also a footballer for the Turkmenistan national team, Ata Geldiýew.

 He is fluent in Turkmen, Russian and English.